The OSMI Hand Therapy Center in Fort Worth

 Repetitive stress hand injuries are caused by repetitive motion of the fingers or wrists oftentimes in a work setting or during a sports activity.
 Repetitive stress injury symptoms can include pain, tingling, or numbness in the hand, wrist, or forearm which develops gradually as the area is overused.
 Common types of repetitive stress injuries are:

-Tennis elbow, also known as lateral epicondylitis, is an inflammation of the tendons that attach the muscles on the outside of the elbow.
-Small tears create scar tissue under the tendons which leads to inflammation, tenderness, and pain in the elbow and surrounding area.
-Bending the wrist, gripping and lifting heavy objects may be especially painful, as these muscles extend from the elbow to the wrist.
+Tennis elbow, also known as lateral epicondylitis, is an inflammation of the tendons that attach to the muscles on the outside of the elbow.
+Small tears create scar tissue under the tendons which lead to inflammation, tenderness, and pain in the elbow and surrounding area.
+Bending the wrist, gripping, and lifting heavy objects may be especially painful, as these muscles extend from the elbow to the wrist.